Google Pixel 9A Review: Still Worth It in 2026?

 Green and proud.
 This is the phone that finally pulled me out of the Apple "safe bet" and back into curiosity.

-For more than two years, my daily driver has been my iPhone 15 Plus.
-It has been a very good phone: reliable, easy to live with, with excellent battery life and perfectly at home in a family where everyone else uses an iPhone.
+I did not really need another phone.
+My daily driver at the time was still my iPhone 15 Plus, and to be fair, it had been a very good phone for me.
+Reliable, easy to live with, great battery life, and perfectly at home in a family where everyone else uses an iPhone.

 The Scenario: